agwhitaker93/travelling-merchant-checker/README.md

 # Travelling Merchant Checker
-Checks the Runescape wiki for items sold in the Travelling Merchant's Shop
+Checks the Runescape wiki for items sold in the Travelling Merchant's Shop, and notifies you if that item is being sold today

 Still a bit rough around the edges